-A properly-configured Ethernet device with a static IP address and fully-qualified hostname.
-The system attempts to detect and set the ethernet device during the installation process.
+You must configure your Ethernet device with a static IP address and fully-qualified hostname.
+The system attempts to detect and set the Ethernet device during the installation process.

 You cannot use an IP address that a DHCP service dynamically assigns to your server.

-Even though the installer attempts to open the necessary ports during the installation process, we recommend that you disable OS firewalls before you run the cPanel & WHM installation.
-When the installation process finishes, we recommend that you then configure a firewall with a third-party client. such as APF or CSF.
+The installer will attempt to open the necessary ports during the installation process.
+We recommend that you disable OS firewalls before you run the cPanel & WHM installation.
+When the installation process finishes, we recommend that you then configure a firewall with a third-party client such as APF or CSF.

-To deactivate firewalls on AlmaLinux 8, run the following commands to deactivate the firewall, where
+To deactivate firewalls on AlmaLinux OS 8 servers, run the following commands to deactivate the firewall, where

 ~/firewall.rules represents the firewall rules file:

-On systems that run AlmaLinux 8, the cPanel & WHM installer will automatically disable the Network Manager service and enable the
+On systems that run the AlmaLinux OS 8 operating system, the cPanel & WHM installer will automatically disable the Network Manager service and enable the

 |Operating system and version||Processor||RAM||Disk Space||Architecture|